 Lupus nephritis study

-A population pharmacokinetic analysis was conducted in 224 adult patients with lupus nephritis who received Benlysta 10 mg/kg intravenously (Days 0, 14, 28, and then every 28 days up to 104 weeks).
-In patients with lupus nephritis, due to renal disease activity, belimumab clearance was initially higher than observed in SLE studies; however, after 24 weeks of treatment and throughout the remainder of the study, belimumab clearance and exposure were similar to that observed in adult patients with SLE who received belimumab 10 mg/kg intravenously.
+A population pharmacokinetic analysis was conducted in 224 adult patients with lupus nephritis who received Benlysta 10 mg/kg body weight intravenously (Days 0, 14, 28, and then every 28 days up to 104 weeks).
+In patients with lupus nephritis, due to renal disease activity, belimumab clearance was initially higher than observed in SLE studies; however, after 24 weeks of treatment and throughout the remainder of the study, belimumab clearance and exposure were similar to that observed in adult patients with SLE who received belimumab 10 mg/kg body weight intravenously.

-Based on population pharmacokinetic modelling and simulation, the steady-state average concentrations of subcutaneous administration of belimumab 200 mg once weekly in adults with lupus nephritis are predicted to be similar to those observed in adults with lupus nephritis receiving belimumab 10 mg/kg intravenously every 4 weeks.
+Based on population pharmacokinetic modelling and simulation, the steady-state average concentrations of subcutaneous administration of belimumab 200 mg once weekly in adults with lupus nephritis are predicted to be similar to those observed in adults with lupus nephritis receiving belimumab 10 mg/kg body weight intravenously every 4 weeks.

 Elderly: Benlysta has been studied in a limited number of elderly patients.
 Age did not affect belimumab exposure in the subcutaneous population pharmacokinetic analysis.
 However, given the small number of subjects ≥ 65, an effect of age cannot be ruled out conclusively.